-The calf product is offered in the spring (February - end of May) and covers the price risk a cow-calf producer faces selling calves in the fall market.
+- Calf - The calf product is offered in the spring (February - end of May) and covers the price risk a cow-calf producer faces selling calves in the fall market.
 The settlement index is based on the average price of a 600 pound steer.

-Western Livestock Price Insurance is available through SCIC.
-Producers will be able to learn about the program, how to sign up and how to purchase price insurance policies by contacting their local Crop Insurance office.
+Producers can reach out to SCIC to learn about WLPIP, how to sign up and how to purchase price insurance policies.
+Please cotact your local SCIC office.

 WLPIP is a Western Canadian program involving the federal government, Alberta, British Columbia, Manitoba and Saskatchewan.
 Alberta’ Agriculture Financial Services Corporation (AFSC) is the central administering agency of the program providing premium calculations, establishing forward prices, collecting market data to settle claims and providing technological support for the operating system.